carboncredits/x4c/README.md

 Finally you'll want to select a [test network](https://teztnets.xyz) on which to instantiate the contracts.
 For the 4C end-to-end experience you'll need to ensure you have the following endpoints available on the test network:

 * An Tezos node RPC endpoint - e.g., https://rpc.jakartanet.teztnets.xyz
-* An Indexer PRC endpoint - e.g., https://api.jakarta.tzstats.com
+* An Indexer RPC endpoint - e.g., https://api.jakarta.tzstats.com
 * An Indexer human frontend - e.g., https://jakarta.tzstats.com

 When using a test net tezos-client will report that you're not on mainnet on every command invocation, so you may wish to set the following environmental variable to prevent that: